MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-excel-pivottable.md

 ## Tips

 - In PowerApps, money values are exported to Excel as numbers.
-After you have completed the export, to format the data as currency, see the Excel help opic titled “Display numbers as currency".
+After you have completed the export, to format the data as currency, see the Excel help topic titled “Display numbers as currency".

 - The data and time values that you see in the app show up as Date only when you export the file to Excel but the cell actually shows both the date and time.